-The cause of an interrupt related to the HDLC controllers is indicated in the ISTA register by the ICD bit for D-channel and ICB for B-channel.
-These bits point to the different interrupt sources of the HDLC controllers in the ISTAD and ISTAB registers.
-The individual interrupt sources of the HDLC controllers during reception and transmission of data are explained in Chapter 3.9.2.1 or Chapter 3.9.3.1 respectively.
+The cause of an interrupt related to the HDLC controllers is indicated in the ISTA register by the ICD bit for D-channel, ICA for B-channel A and ICB for B-channel B. These bits point to the different interrupt sources of the HDLC controllers in the ISTAD and ISTAB registers.
+The individual interrupt sources of the HDLC controllers during reception and transmission of data are explained in Chapter 3.9.2.1 or Chapter 3.9.3.1, respectively.

-Figure 78 Interrupt Status Registers of the HDLC Controllers
+Figure 86 Interrupt Status Registers of the HDLC Controllers